 To help you make your visit to any European Christmas Market unforgettable and overall a great time to remember, I share my tips below.

 As I live in Europe and can easily hop around and visit any Christmas Market I feel like, I gathered all these experiences firsthand.

 How to plan your Christmas Market Trip?

-I love it.
-Not per se to shop for handmade Christmas ornaments or other Christmas related nick knacks, but just the atmosphere and the joy of the Christmas lights.
-But how to plan your Christmas market trip?
+I love Christmas Markets.
+Not per se to shop for handmade Christmas ornaments or other Christmas-related knick-knacks, but just the atmosphere and the joy of the Christmas lights.

 Of course, you need to know where you want to go!
 Are you looking for the best Christmas market to spend a few bucks?